-Advances in Neuroinflammation: Traumatic Brain Injury (TBI) and Alzheimer’s Disease
+Advances in Neuroinflammation: TBI and Alzheimer’s Disease

 Pavilion Compounding Pharmacy is happy to announce our new base, Synapsin, to help support neuronal health!

 The support of healthy neurological function is a significant need in the marketplace.
 Traumatic brain injury (TBI) is a leading cause of injury, death and disability in the U.S. Additionally, as we age, memory impairment is thought to be a consequence of decline in neuronal function and increase in neurodegeneration, with oxidative stress as a major factor in brain aging and memory impairment.
 More than one million adults in the U.S. are diagnosed annually with a chronic brain disease or disorder, with Alzheimer’s disease being the most prevalent cause of adult-onset brain disorders.
 Synapsin can also be used for neuronal degradation caused by aging, chronic stress, or executive burnout.